 Date of Original Version

-Over the last decades, there has been an increased interest in sustainability and it has become an important issue in production and manufacturing research.
-Referring to the definition by Brundtland, sustainable development is “development that meets the needs of the present without compromising the ability of future generations to meet their own needs” (Keeble 1988).
-This idea of sustainability might be understood easily, but determining concrete goals and measurements continues to be challenging.
+According to the Brundtland report, sustainable development “meets the needs of the present without compromising the ability of future generations to meet their own needs” (United Nations 1987).
+The 3 pillars of sustainability have been identified as economic development, social development, and environmental protection (United Nations 2005).
+These components interact and affect each other in any real world application.
 For manufacturing companies, sustainable manufacturing is one way to decrease the environmental impact of their products.
 In the literature, there are different approaches to assess sustainability.
-However, no approach aims to improve sustainability and costs since sustainability and cost reduction are often seen as conflictive and cannot be achieved at the same time.
-An overlap between cost reduction and sustainability can push companies to expend more effort in order to achieve long term business success while decreasing the environmental impact of their products. ^ This study presents a framework that aims to prove this overlap based on gathered data of a case study.
-Besides an assessment of the current state of manufacturing processes, alternative future state models are determined, which are more sustainable and decrease the costs of production. ^ All data gathered within this study was manipulated by a key multiplier to ensure the integrity of the manufacturer and does not represent the real manufacturing data.^
+However, approaches which improve sustainability and reduce costs are difficult to realize, because these goals are often seen as conflictive and cannot be achieved at the same time.
+An overlap between cost reduction and sustainability can push companies to expend more effort in order to achieve long term business success while decreasing the environmental impact of their products.
+This case study aims to demonstrate this overlap.
+Besides an assessment of the current state of manufacturing processes, alternative future state models are determined, which are more sustainable and decrease the costs of production.